Packaging a single crate

 - Run

 on all the crates you updated.
-Any reverse-dependencies that are affected also need to be updated, and you should repeat steps 1-7 (including this step) for them as well until this step lists no new packages that are affected. ./release.sh <CRATE>
+If a breaking version is introduced, any reverse dependencies affected also need to be updated, and you should repeat steps 1-7 (including this step) for them as well until this step lists no new packages that are affected. ./release.sh <CRATE>

-for all the packages you updated, running the build again if necessary.
+all the packages you updated, running the build again if necessary.
 It may be possible to do this out of dependency order, assuming you didn't have to make significant changes in step (5).
-If you did, then this step also has to be done in dependency order.- Push your
+If you did, then this step also has to be done in dependency order.- Upload them.

 pending-*